vijayskumar/PATO-Pointer-Analysis/README.md

 ## Publication

-The related paper is under reveiw by ECOOP 2016 and it will be released once decision is made.
+The related paper "Towards Ontology-Based Program Analysis" is accepted by ECOOP 2016.

 ## Contact